Ontario Highway 2: Stagecoach and mail road

 The creation of a post road extended year-round communication which had already existed on the Chemin du Roy from Quebec City-Montreal westward, with the first stagecoaches reaching York (Toronto) in January 1817.
 This link proved economically vital to enterprises such as the Bank of Montreal, established 1817 with branches in Quebec, Montreal, Kingston and Toronto.
 The original coaches left Montreal every Monday and Thursday, arriving in Kingston two days later; the full Montreal-York run took a week.

 As with earlier routes (such as the Danforth Road), coaching inns prospered in every wayside village as the stagecoaches made frequent stops for water, food or fresh horses.

-The original York Road (from Kingston) aka Kingston Road (from York) was initially little more than a muddy horse path.
+The original York Road (from Kingston) Kingston Road (from York) was initially little more than a muddy horse path.
 In 1829, a ferry crossing on the Cataraqui River in Kingston was replaced by a draw bridge.
 In the 1830s, efforts were made by various toll road operators to macadamise the trail as a gravel stagecoach road.
 On one section between Cobourg and Port Hope the Cobourg Star on October 11, 1848, expressed "surprise and deep regret, that the Cobourg and Port Hope Road Company have placed a tollgate on their road, although only just gravelled" adding a week later "On Sunday night last, the Toll House and Gate on the Port Hope Road were burned to the ground.
 We regret to say that there is no doubt as to its having been done designedly as a very hard feeling has grown up against the Company, from their having exacted Toll before the road was properly packed.
 They might have known that no community would quietly submit to drive their teams and heavy loads through six inches of gravel and pay for the privilege.
 But we would not be understood to sanction the lawless proceeding which has taken place."